eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 }
 ```

-For the build-in parts (child parts), their Unique ID is not known to the manufacturer initially.
+For the build-in parts (child items), their Unique ID is not known to the manufacturer initially.
 Only know are the local ids that are printed on the physical part (serialized part or batch), i.e., manufacturer (BPN), manufacturer part id and serial or batch number.
 To get the Unique ID of a built-in part, a data provider therefore has to do the following:

 - Get all necessary local ids for the built-in part:
   - manufacturer (BPN), manufacturer part id and serial number for serialized parts